georgesutphin/MCB585-2023/_episodes/07-class-hypothesis-testing.md

 > >
 > > <img src="../fig/rmd-07-class-hypothesis-testing-unnamed-chunk-13-2.png" title="plot of chunk unnamed-chunk-13" alt="plot of chunk unnamed-chunk-13" width="612" style="display: block; margin: auto;" />
 > >
-> > Staring body weight looks okay, but ending body weight looks very
+> > Starting body weight looks okay, but ending body weight looks very
 > > skewed.
 Learning from the above exercise using the `iris` data set,
 > > perhaps this is a strain effect?
 Let's break it down further
 > > and recheck.